The UvA is monitoring the situation surrounding the coronavirus closely and will post the latest updates here as needed. Last update: 6 May.

 This applies to the following areas (for an updated list see the RIVM website):

-The RIVM website now also provides information in Chinese.
+information in Chinese.

 There are now people in the Netherlands who are infected with the coronavirus.
 Events at the UvA will continue as usual.
 At some point today, the Dutch government will open a new hotline: 0800-1351.